 5. Self-sufficiency is essential

-For many repairs, there might not even be a service person available on the island.
-For others, the parts might be days, weeks, or months away.
+There might not even be a service person available on the island for many repairs.
+The parts might be days, weeks, or months away for others.
 Shipping costs will make some products prohibitively expensive.
 Skills like basic carpentry, mechanics, welding, and “duct tape ingenuity” are very valuable on the islands and can make the difference between staying in business and shutting the doors.

 A well-planned house lot can provide huge amounts of fruit and vegetables a year due to excellent year-round growing.